MikeMugu/Zukini/README.md

         return cell.Text.Equals("Yes", StringComparison.CurrentCultureIgnoreCase);
     }

+###Rectangle

+	Rectangle Rectangle()

+Convenient accessor to get the location and size properties from the native WebElement.

+###Example Usage

+	public Size GetElementSize(ElementScope element)
+	{
+		return element.Rectangle().Size;
+	}

+	public Point GetElementLocation(ElementScope element)
+	{
+		return element.Rectangle().Location;
+	}

+###ScrollIntoView

+	 void ScrollIntoView(ElementScope element)

+Using the BrowserSession, scrolls an element into view.

+###Example Usage

+	var customRemoteChromeDriver = new CustomRemoteChromeSeleniumDriver(new DesiredCapabilities());
+	var browserSession = new BrowserSession(_sessionConfiguration, customRemoteChromeDriver);
+	browserSession.ScrollIntoView(pageObject.SomeElement);

+###TryUntil

+	void TryUntil(Action action, [Options actionOptions,] Func<bool> until [,Options tryUntilOptions])

+Convenience method that provides a wrapper around Coypu's built-in TryUntil methods that allows the caller to use lambda expressions directly rather than BrowserActions and PredicateQueries

+###Example Usage

+	Browser.TryUntil(()=> pageObject.AddElementsButton.Click(), () => pageObject.ElementsThatIncreaseInNumber.Count() > 0, "Elements were not added to the page");

+###WaitUntil

+	void WaitUntil(Func<bool> until [Options options,] [string descriptionForError])

+Convenience method for "no op" usages of TryUntil where the Action parameter is a "do nothing" lambda expression like () => {}.
+This is helpful when you do not want to continually execute an Action parameter while waiting for the until condition becomes true such as clicking a button and then waiting for something to update.
+It is recommended to use the optional parameter 'descriptionForError' to aid with debugging test failures and timeouts.

+	var oldCount = page.ElementsThatIncreaseInNumber.Count();
+	pageObject.AddElementsButton.Click();
+	Browser.WaitUntil(() => pageObject.ElementsThatIncreaseInNumber.Count() > oldCount, "Elements were not added to the page");

 ##API Helper Methods
 If you derive from the Zukini.API.Steps.ApiSteps base class, you will get some helper methods for free.